 When we started the Dragons we wanted it to be the best lacrosse (and sports) learning environment we could create.
 From the very start it was clear that excellent coaching was what would make the difference.
 We developed a system that brought in young, experienced, positive coaches that could effectively teach young players how to become better lacrosse players.
 We now have what we believe to be the best coaching staff in Southern California.
-Not only do we have an excellent roster of coaches, we also can boast an excellent support staff consisting of an Athletic Director, two Recruiting Coordinators, Marketing & Operations Managers, Social Media Directors, and Brand Development team.
 All of our coaches must go through an in person interview, submit outstanding lacrosse resumes, and undergo a trial practice period where their coaching ability is assessed in practice and game situations.
 Please take the time to meet our coaches and read their impressive bios below!
 Go Dragons!

 Erik Krum - Athletic Director - Born and raised in Denver Colorado, Erik started playing lacrosse, hockey and football when he was in the 3rd grade.
 He moved to Manhattan Beach, CA in 2004 and graduated from Mira Costa High School where he was 2x All-American (2006 & 2007).
 Erik still holds the record for most points in Mira Costa history.
 Erik's next stop was Salisbury University from 2007-2012, where he won 3 national championships.
 As a senior, Erik was a First Team All-American, as well as the regular season highest goal scorer.
 And he is still 10th on the list of all time goal scores at Salisbury University.
 Erik graduated with a major in social work and a minor in exercise science.
 Upon graduation Krum returned to Southern California and joined the LXM Pro Tour, where in his second year he led team Maverik in points.
 In 2014 & 2015 Erik played for the Ohio Machine in the MLL.
 Since 2013 Krum has been athletic director for the Santa Monica Dragons.
 As such, Erik determines the annual curriculum, content of all programs and sets the tone for the behavior, attitude and work ethic on the field.
 Krum is one of the best motivators in the sport on the West Coast and is extremely close with his players.